Shankar-Rasaily/ticket-booking-calculator/README.md

-# ticket-booking-calculator
+# python-beginner-projects
-A beginner-friendly ticket booking calculator created to practice basic programming concepts and logic.
+A collection of beginner-friendly Python projects built to practice basic programming concepts and logic.